Shippable/docs/sources/platform/tutorial/workflow/crud-resource.md

 <img src="/images/pipelines/resumeJob.png" alt="See the version list of your resource from the SPOG view" style="width:800px;vertical-align: middle;display: block;margin-left: auto;margin-right: auto;"/>

 5. Now, your resources are migrated to the destination repository.
 You can add, remove or update them there.

-## Deleting Resources
-Deleting Resources is a 2 step process.
-Deleting from the YML causes it to be soft deleted and then you will have to manually delete it from SPOG view of the UI.
-The 2 step process is an insurance policy to prevent accidental deletes.
-Deleting a Resource means all historical versions are deleted permanently and this can really mess up your DevOps Assembly Lines as it is a connected interdependent workflow.

-Here are the steps to delete a Resource

-1. Delete the Resource definition from the YML and commit the change to the repo.
-Automatic sync process will execute and mark the removed Resource as soft deleted.
-All version data is still available and no data is lost at this stage.
-If any Jobs are still using this deleted Resource and they are still active, those Jobs will be marked inconsistent and will not be triggered until fixed
-1. Now log into your SPOG, make sure that you have not hidden deleted Objects from your view.
-All the soft deleted Resources will appear on the bottom of your SPOG.
-Right click on each of them and delete.
-If these Resources are still being used, then delete option is not presented until you make sure there are no references to the soft deleted Resource.
-Once you delete from the SPOG, all data is permanently destroyed

-## Deleting all resources at the same time
-If you right click on the `syncRepo` resource you added to create the assembly lines and delete it from the UI, all the resources defined in the YML file will all be marked soft-deleted along with the syncRepo resource.
-Now hard delete the syncRepo resource as any other resource, Shippable will delete all the resources automatically now.
-Only the syncRepo resource can be soft-deleted from the UI.
-All other resources needs to be managed from the YML.

 ## Further Reading
 * [Jobs](/platform/workflow/job/overview)